 Course skills and outcomes

 - Describe the financial reporting role and responsibilities of the CPA, including recognition, measurement, and disclosure.

 - Explain criteria for calculating capital changes.

 - Prepare consolidated financial statements.

-- Prepare a statement of cash flows.
+- Prepare statement of cash flows.

 Advanced Financial Reporting